Exelixis (NASDAQ:EXEL) Now Covered by Wolfe Research

-Equities research analysts at Wolfe Research initiated coverage on shares of Exelixis (NASDAQ:EXEL) in a research note issued on Thursday, Analyst Ratings Network reports.
+Wolfe Research initiated coverage on shares of Exelixis (NASDAQ:EXEL) in a report released on Wednesday, Benzinga reports.
 The firm set an “outperform” rating and a $35.00 price target on the biotechnology company’s stock.
-Wolfe Research’s price target would suggest a potential upside of 50.34% from the company’s previous close.
+Wolfe Research’s target price suggests a potential upside of 48.49% from the company’s previous close.

-In other news, EVP Peter Lamb sold 65,000 shares of the stock in a transaction on Monday, March 1st.
-The shares were sold at an average price of $22.11, for a total transaction of $1,437,150.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, CFO Christopher J. Senner sold 30,000 shares of the stock in a transaction on Tuesday, January 12th.
-The stock was sold at an average price of $25.00, for a total transaction of $750,000.00.
+In other Exelixis news, Director Carl B. Feldbaum sold 20,000 shares of the company’s stock in a transaction dated Tuesday, February 16th.
+The shares were sold at an average price of $21.96, for a total value of $439,200.00.
+Following the completion of the transaction, the director now owns 28,521 shares in the company, valued at $626,321.16.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, EVP Peter Lamb sold 65,000 shares of the stock in a transaction dated Monday, March 1st.
+The stock was sold at an average price of $22.11, for a total transaction of $1,437,150.00.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 469,097 shares of company stock worth $10,223,372.
-Company insiders own 4.50% of the company’s stock.
+Insiders have sold a total of 469,097 shares of company stock worth $10,223,372 in the last ninety days.
+Corporate insiders own 4.50% of the company’s stock.

-Several hedge funds have recently modified their holdings of EXEL.
-Price T Rowe Associates Inc. MD increased its position in shares of Exelixis by 28.9% during the fourth quarter.
-Price T Rowe Associates Inc. MD now owns 17,588,494 shares of the biotechnology company’s stock worth $353,001,000 after acquiring an additional 3,947,225 shares in the last quarter.
-Norges Bank bought a new position in Exelixis in the fourth quarter valued at $60,911,000.
-Assenagon Asset Management S.A. bought a new position in Exelixis in the fourth quarter valued at $44,321,000.
-JPMorgan Chase & Co. grew its position in Exelixis by 19.4% in the fourth quarter.
-JPMorgan Chase & Co. now owns 11,662,211 shares of the biotechnology company’s stock valued at $234,061,000 after purchasing an additional 1,894,999 shares in the last quarter.
-Finally, Massachusetts Financial Services Co.
-MA grew its position in Exelixis by 51.4% in the third quarter.
-Massachusetts Financial Services Co.
-MA now owns 3,395,577 shares of the biotechnology company’s stock valued at $83,023,000 after purchasing an additional 1,152,951 shares in the last quarter.
-81.37% of the stock is owned by institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+Amundi Pioneer Asset Management Inc. raised its stake in shares of Exelixis by 182.1% during the 1st quarter.
+Amundi Pioneer Asset Management Inc. now owns 176,193 shares of the biotechnology company’s stock worth $4,193,000 after buying an additional 113,733 shares during the period.
+Alps Advisors Inc. raised its position in Exelixis by 32.4% during the third quarter.
+Alps Advisors Inc. now owns 34,385 shares of the biotechnology company’s stock worth $841,000 after acquiring an additional 8,410 shares during the period.
+Commonwealth Equity Services LLC raised its position in Exelixis by 4.1% during the third quarter.
+Commonwealth Equity Services LLC now owns 52,295 shares of the biotechnology company’s stock worth $1,278,000 after acquiring an additional 2,055 shares during the period.
+California Public Employees Retirement System grew its position in shares of Exelixis by 2.7% in the third quarter.
+California Public Employees Retirement System now owns 699,532 shares of the biotechnology company’s stock valued at $17,104,000 after purchasing an additional 18,352 shares during the period.
+Finally, Aigen Investment Management LP purchased a new stake in shares of Exelixis during the third quarter worth about $285,000.
+81.37% of the stock is currently owned by institutional investors.

 Exelixis Company Profile